Mpox (formerly Monkeypox)

 Practical Considerations

-• If you can’t avoid having sex, these options may reduce your risk of transmitting Mpox, but there is no guarantee:
+• If you can’t avoid having sex, these options may reduce your risk of transmitting mpox, but there is no guarantee:

 • Offer alternative services such as mutual masturbation without touching each other and without touching any rash or sores.